 Dish drying racks are a necessity for most of us.
 They usually tend to be bulky and inconvenient.
-We’ve searched far and wide for the best dish drying rack for small spaces to help those of us unlucky enough to have tiny kitchens.
+We’ve searched far and wide for the best dish drying rack to help those of us unlucky enough to have tiny kitchens.
 Innovation is a great thing and we found some great solutions.
 The Surpahs Over the Sink Multipurpose Roll-Up Dish Drying Rack is the best solution for most of us with space challenges.
 To learn more continue reading.

-The Surpahs Drying Rack is our pick for the best drying rack for small spaces because it’s able to roll up to a very small form factor for easy storage, is very versatile in how it can hold dishes for drying, and is just awesomely innovative.
+The Surpahs Drying Rack is our pick for the best drying rack because it’s able to roll up to a very small form factor for easy storage, is very versatile in how it can hold dishes for drying, and is just awesomely innovative.
 Simplicity in industrial design at its finest.

 The Surpahs Drying Rack is a step above other similar roll-up drying racks due to it being entirely coated in silicone.
 Silicone can withstand water and high temperatures flawlessly and it is very grippy.
 The extra grip makes it far superior to the similar products that have exposed metal.

 Another great benefit of being entirely coated in silicone is that the product is much more durable.
 Roll-up drying racks that only have end caps can have end caps that come off.
 Also, the metal is completely encapsulated to protect it from rust and wear.
 Silicone is extremely durable and much better than metal for this purpose but the metal core provides the strength.